Shirakumo/lichat-protocol/README.md

 A new error `no-such-parent-channel` is introduced.
 It is an `update-failure`.

-§5.3 is modified as follows: instead of point `1`: The update is checked for permissions by the parent channel.
-After point `2`: If the parent channel does not exist, the server responds with a `no-such-parent-channel` update and drops the request.
+§5.3.1 is modified as follows: instead of point `1`: If the parent channel does not exist, the server responds with a `no-such-parent-channel` update and drops the request.
+If the parent channel exists, the update is checked for permissions by the parent channel.

 §5.5.1 is modified as follows: the `channels` update is upgraded to a `channel-update` and as such contains a `channel` field.
 When processing the `channels` update, the server should only process channels whose names begin with the name mentioned in the `channel` field followed by a forward slash and do not contain any further forward slashes.